Overview back to the top ↑

 Question: Does this mean they have the same or opposite charges?

-4. Charge the other plastic spoon in the same way and slowly bring it towards to the suspended spoon.
-Record your observations on the worksheet (C) and answer these questions.
+- Now rub the spoon in your hand on your cotton clothing and bring it near the charged suspended spoon.
+Record your observations on the worksheet (D) and answer these questions.

 Question: Do they attract or repel each other?